Indianapolis Public Schools: Socioeconomic issues (1990s–2000s)

 Upon Pritchett's retirement in 2005, the post was offered to and accepted by Eugene G. White, who had been serving as superintendent of the Metropolitan School District of Washington Township in Marion County.
 White began to implement several reforms, including re-establishing high school programs at two historic schools (Crispus Attucks and Shortridge) as academies devoted to medicine and law/government, respectively.
 In August 2006, White informed IPS middle school principals that their continued employment depended upon improvement in discipline and test scores.

 As of 2006, approximately 36,000 students were in IPS.
 Many of the facilities in IPS were outdated and in need of renovation, with some facilities being over 70 years old.
 In 2001, the IPS Board of School Commissioners approved an $832 million plan to upgrade each of the district's 79 schools, in some cases totally replacing outdated buildings with new facilities.
 The plan has been completed within the last few years.

 The Indianapolis Public Schools district lost some schools to outside groups for the improvement of academic and overall performance in the 2000s.
 A charter management system such Charter Schools USA took over three locations and currently operates Emma Donnan Middle School, Emmerich Manual High School, and Thomas Carr Howe Community High School.
-In 2012, the state took over Arlington in 2012, after six straight years of “F” grades.
+In 2012, the state took over Arlington in 2012, after six straight years of "F" grades.
 Tindley Accelerated Schools, a local nonprofit charter school operator then known as Ed Power, was hired to run Arlington.
 In 2015, Indianapolis Public Schools retook control of the school after Tindley Accelerated Schools announced in 2014 that it could no longer afford to run the school, and in 2015 Arlington High School was returned to Indianapolis Public Schools control under a State Board ruling.

+Boundary

+IPS includes all of Center Township and sections of these townships: Decatur, Lawrence, Perry, Pike, Warren, Washington, and Wayne.
+All of IPS is within the balance of Indianapolis.